Manchester United beaten at Arsenal as Ruben Amorim is shown areas in need of improvement

 The Portuguese, hired off an incredibly dominant spell in charge of Sporting in his homeland, had warned a storm was coming for his side before the match, despite their 4-0 win over Everton at the weekend.

 "The storm will come.
 We are going to have difficult moments and we will be found out in some games," he had said in his pre-match press conference.
-That storm arrived at the Emirates Stadium in the second half when his side were undone by two Arsenal corners.
+That storm arrived at the Emirates Stadium in the second half when Arsenal corners rained down on United's six-yard box and Jurrien Timber and William Saliba hit the net.

 It was the first time United had conceded two goals from corners in a Premier League game since January 2014.

 But set-piece defending was not the only issue on show.
-We pick out the key talking points from United's loss at Arsenal and what it means for Amorim…
+Amorim will have learnt exactly where his side are and where they must improve from this loss...

 Trending